retran/meow/README.md

 - **litterbox-dotnet** - .NET development environment
 - **litterbox-fullstack** - Complete full-stack development environment

+All litterbox presets now install their toolchains through the host distribution's package managers on Linux (including Microsoft’s repositories for the .NET 10 SDK) so they work consistently on Ubuntu, Debian, and similar environments without custom install scripts.

 ### Container Testing Environment (Linux)

 All container presets are optimized for Linux development environments.